 - An Audit and Risk Committee comprising of three Governing Body members and two external members.
-The Audit and Risk committee met four times in 2017/2018. - Outsourced internal audit function which conducts a programme of work agreed with the Audit and Risk Committee. - Adherence to the Risk Management Policy which was reviewed, updated and approved by the Governing Body in June 2018.
-The Risk Register was reviewed and updated by the Executive Board and presented to the Audit and Risk Committee on the 19th of June 2018 who recommended it for approval by the Governing Body.
-The Governing Body approved the Risk Register on the 27th June 2018. - Maintaining a Strategic Risk Register which identifies key strategic risks, the risk owners and controls to mitigate these risks.
+The Audit and Risk committee met four times in 2018/2019. - Outsourced internal audit function which conducts a programme of work agreed with the Audit and Risk Committee. - Adherence to the Risk Management Policy which was reviewed, updated and approved by the Governing Body in June 2018.
+The Risk Register was reviewed and updated by the Executive Board and presented to the Audit and Risk Committee on the 14th March 2019 and the 26th November 2019.
+The Audit and Risk Committee recommended the risk register for approval by the Governing Body.
+The Governing Body approved the Risk Register on the 28th March and 12th December 2019. - Maintaining a Strategic Risk Register which identifies key strategic risks, the risk owners and controls to mitigate these risks.
 Any action plans to further mitigate these risks are assigned to specific staff. - Cascading the Strategic Risk Register to the School/Functional areas. - Key risks are regular agenda items at Executive Board, Audit and Risk Committee and Governing Body meetings. - Ongoing review and enhancement of the risk management framework together with ongoing review of the THEA Code of Governance for Irish Institutes of Technology to further improve and build the risk management and governance framework within GMIT.